On Record (film)

-On Record is a 1917 American silent crime drama film starring Mae Murray and directed by Murray's then-husband Robert Z. Leonard.
+On Record is a lost 1917 American silent crime drama film starring Mae Murray and directed by Murray's then-husband Robert Z. Leonard.
 Based on a story by John B. Clymer and Paul West, the film's scenario was written by George D. Proctor.
 On Record was produced by Jesse Lasky's production company, Jesse L. Lasky Feature Play Company and was distributed by Paramount Pictures.
-The film's status is currently unknown.